Auckland City Hospital

 Auckland City Hospital Retail Shops

 Auckland City Hospital provides patients and visitors with a number of convenient shopping facilities.
-On Level 5 you will find a pharmacy, florist, and bookstore/post office.
+On Level 5 you will find a pharmacy, convenience store/florist, and bookstore/gift shop.
 These shops are open seven days and sell, among other things, phone cards, newspapers, toiletries, snacks and flowers.
 There is also a small shopping area across from the hospital on Park Road.

 Other Services Nearby